Vicenza The Veneto, Italy Travel Guide

 Ospedale San Bortolo serves as the main public hospital.
 Pharmacies (Farmacia) are easily identified by a green cross.
 Dial 112 for all emergencies (police, ambulance, fire).

 Vicenza is generally a safe city for tourists.
-Petty crime, like pickpocketing, can occur in crowded tourist areas, on public transport, or around train stations.
+Petty crime, like pickpocketing, might happen in busy tourist spots, on public transport, or around train stations.
 Remain aware of your surroundings.

 The Veneto region, including Vicenza, can experience flooding during heavy rain.
 Italy is a seismically active country, but major earthquakes in the Vicenza area are rare.

 Obtain comprehensive travel insurance.
-This includes medical emergencies, cancellation or interruption of your trip, lost luggage, and other unforeseen events.
+This encompasses medical emergencies, cancellation or interruption of your trip, lost luggage, and other unforeseen events.